DoDAO-io/dodao-defi-course/generated/questions/smart_contracts.md

 - [ ]  Transferring tokens via courier.
 - [ ]  Transferring fiat currency from one crypto wallet to another.
-- [x]  Transferring tokens from one crypto wallet to another.
+- [x]  Transactions are an action initiated by an externally owned account.
 - [ ]  Transferring tokens from one bank account to another.

-Hint: DeFi allows trabsferring of cryptocurrency
+Hint: NoHint

-Explanation: A transaction in DeFi refers to transferring of tokens from one crypto wallet to another.
+Explanation: A transaction in DeFi refers to any action initiated by an externally owned account that brings about a change in the state of blockchain.

 Sub Topics: ethereum-transactions-working